Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Yes, you can be arrested for a DUI in a parked car if you are deemed to be in “actual physical control” of the vehicle while intoxicated.
-This can vary by state, but generally includes scenarios where the driver is inside the car with access to the keys, even if the car isn’t moving.
-This is because the potential to drive while intoxicated exists, posing a risk to public safety.
+Yes, you can be arrested for a DUI in a parked car if police deem you to be in “actual physical control” of the vehicle while intoxicated.
+This term can vary by state, but it generally includes scenarios where the driver is inside the car with access to the keys, even if the car isn’t moving.
+This situation creates a potential to drive while intoxicated, which poses a risk to public safety.

-DUI, or”driving under the influence,”should be exactly what it sounds like.
+Driving under the influence (DUI) seems like it would be exactly what it sounds like.
 You’re driving, you’ve been drinking or using drugs, and you get caught.
-You and your attorney may argue in court later about the specifics of your DUI arrest, but there’s no doubt that driving under the influence is just that.

 Every state has implied consent laws as part of its driver’s licensing laws.
 All drivers give permission for the state to test their blood, urine, or breath for BAC if a police officer has reasonable suspicion to think they’re driving under the influence.
 Refusing to submit to such a test results in an immediate driver’s license suspension.